Overview

 - Main displayed metrics: MCQ Accuracy, Open-ended GT, and Open-ended VA.

-- Overall ranking: computed from the average of the per-metric ranks for those three official metrics.
+- Overall ranking: computed from the average of the per-metric ranks for the three official metrics, after combining the hidden public and hidden private evaluation datasets with equal contribution.

-- Final official ranking: determined after final submission freeze on the hidden private leaderboard split.
+- Final official ranking: determined from both the hidden public and hidden private evaluation datasets, weighted equally.

 Submission Resources